 You can even use your Companion Pass to fly Southwest to Hawaii!

-This is an outrageously good deal, and requires accruing 125,000 Rapid Rewards points in a calendar year (only certain types of points accrual qualify, and points earned with Southwest credit cards are among those).
+This is an outrageously good deal, and ordinarily requires accruing 125,000 Rapid Rewards points in a calendar year (though this year Southwest has given everyone 25,000 qualifying points, meaning you “only” need 100,000 points to earn Companion Pass.
+Also, note that only certain types of points accrual qualify and points earned with Southwest credit cards are among those.

 Southwest Performance Card Eligibility